DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

 ## Summary
 This is a 6-axis MEMS sensor ICG-20660L library.
 It supports IIC and SPI communication.<br>
-It has a 3-axis accelerometer, 3-axis gyroscope, and onboard temperature.<br>
+It has a 3-axis accelerometer, 3-axis gyroscope and onboard temperature.<br>

 ## Connection
 Hardware connetion table<br>